Cambridge University Press: Community

-The press undertakes community engagement in Cambridge and around the world where there are Press employees.
+The Press undertakes community engagement in Cambridge and around the world where there are Press employees.
 Annually, the press selects a UK Charity of the Year, which has included local charities Centre 33 (2016 and 2017), Rowan Humberstone (2018), and Castle School (2019).
 In 2016, some of the press's community works included its continued support to Westchester Community College in New York, the installation of hygienic facilities in an Indonesian rural school, raising funds to rehabilitate earthquake-stricken schools in Nepal, and guiding students from Coleridge Community College, Cambridge in a CV workshop.
 On World Book Day 2016, the press held a digital Shakespeare publishing workshop for students and their teachers.
 Similarly, their Indian office conducted a workshop for teachers and students in 17 schools in Delhi to learn the whole process of book publishing.
 The press donated more than 75,000 books in 2016.

-An apprenticeship program for people interested in careers in publishing was established in 2016 by 2022 it had 200 active apprenices in the UK in a wide range of roles.
+An apprenticeship programme for people interested in careers in publishing was established in 2016; by 2022 it had 200 active apprentices in the UK in a wide range of roles.